PFight/angular-gulp-starter/README.md

 ### Installing dependencies

-If library should be imported via `import` statement into typescript, then:
+If library should be imported via `import` statement into TypeScript, then:

-1. For development: make sure, that SystemJS will find this lib by `buid-tools/systemjs-config.json`.
+1. For development: make sure, that TypeScript will find this library with `tsconfig.json`, and make sure, that SystemJS will find it by `buid-tools/systemjs-config.json`.
 In some cases nothing needed, in some cases you should map library name to its path, as it made for @angular modules.
-2. For production: make sure, that Rollup will find this lib by `build-tools/rollup-config.js`.
+2. For production: make sure, that TypeScript will find this library with `tsconfig.ngc.json`, `tsconfig.prod.json` and make sure, that Rollup will find it by `build-tools/rollup-config.js`.
 In most cases, `rollup-plugin-node-resolve` plugin will make the work without any setup.

 If library should not be imported, and its only needed to add it page, then: